millsp/ts-toolbelt/README.md

 |-------------|------------|
 | 1.x.x       | 3.5.x      |

-The major version number will be upgraded whenever TypeScript has breaking changes (sometimes it happens that TS has breaking changes on minor versions)
+Major versions numbers will upgraded whenever TypeScript has breaking changes (it happens that TS has breaking changes on minor versions).
+And versions will naturally follow semantic versioning.

 ## 🔮 What's next
 * Automated performance tests